rcaproni/bttf_clock/README.md

 - Display order: I changed the order of the displays to adapt to Brazillian time format: DD:MM YYYY AM/PM HH:MM
 - ESP32 board: Original project used an ESP32 Mini.
 I didn't found it in my local shop so I used a NodeMcu 3.0 instead.
 The pan was to use the same firmware, but I did many changes at the end.
 - Internal RTC: As there is an webserver, time can be congifured in it and the RTC takes care of it.
 The RTC module has a battery to maintain the correct time.
+I did small changes in the SlowSoftI2CMaster library to make it work in my hardware.
+Small delays added to i2c_init and i2c_start functions to improve I2C communication.

   ![Alt text](images/display_case.jpg?raw=true "Title")